-6.3.2.1 ND2 Information
+6.3.2.1.
+ND2 Information

 Information about current frame of an ND2 document or live image can be displayed using the Show ND Information command from the image contextual menu.
-It displays information about current frame of the ND2 document or live image.
+It displays information about the current frame of the ND2 document or live image.
 All possible information (metadata) are displayed by default.

 You can edit which information is displayed in the Label Properties dialog window.
 Right click the ND2 information field and select ND Info Properties....
-Select displayed features from the Available ND information area and use the ^ button to insert them into the ND information text scheme area which defines the visible information.
+Select displayed features from the Available ND information area and use the $\frown$ button to insert them into the ND information text scheme area which defines the visible information.
 Use Format options tools to specify the data format (e.g. numeric precision, date format, etc.) and adjust the text appearance in the Text Box tab.
 Always show Acq.
 Time forbids removing the Acquisition Time information from the ND information text box.

-6.3.3 Volume Viewer
+6.3.3.
+Volume Viewer

-6.3.3.1 Introduction
+6.3.3.1.
+Introduction

-Run the View > Image > ND View > Volume View D command to display the current Z-stack as a 3D model using perspective projection.
-If your graphical card supports DirectX 10 or newer, the model automatically opens in the New Engine.
-Otherwise the Old Engine is used.
+Run the View > Image > ND View > Volume View command to display the current Z-stack as a 3D model using perspective projection.

-6.3.3.2 New Engine
+6.3.3.2.
+Old Engine